deltachat/deltachat-core/README.md

 Download
 --------------------------------------------------------------------------------

 Currently, the project is in alpha state under heavy development.
-If you are interesing in a working **Android version**, please contact me at _r10s at b44t dotcom_.
+A working **Android version** is available eg. on F-Droid or at https://getdelta.org .

 The source code for the Android version is available at https://github.com/r10s/messenger-android .